raghavmecheri/viper/misc/LRM.md

 ### 2.5.2) Char Literals
-Char literals represent a single Unicode letter and expressed as a letter within single quotes.
+Char literals represent a single ASCII character and expressed as a letter within single quotes.
 They also can represent escape sequences and special tokens such as '\t' and '\n'.
 These individual literals can be combined to make up a String when surrounded by double quotes.
 These character literals are always assigned to variables of the type _char_.

 Examples of char literals:
 ```
 'a'
 '+'
 '\n'
-'\\'
 ```

 ### 2.5.3) Int Literals